Why every carpenter and DIY-er love jigsaw?

 So, calm down and follow the design mark line smoothly to finish your work.

-These are the machine-related issue.
+These are machine-related issues.
 Other than these, you have to follow the given below tips to precise cut-

 What to do while cutting plywood to avoid splintering:

 Some simple techniques and tools can make your cut easier, even if you don’t have lots of experience in cutting plywood.
 So follow these few awesome tricks to cut plywood with a jigsaw without splintering.

 Here I am giving you three simple tricks, you can apply any one of these to cut plywood-

 If you are a beginner at this job, then this is a great tool for you.

 You can remove wicker very easily with a splinter guard.
 You can replace the tool with ease.
 This long-lasting tool is accessible from beginner to pro.

-If you like to have a precise cut, then this handy tool can help you to cut without chip, splint or tear.
+If you like to have a precise cut, then this handy tool can help you to cut without chips, splints, or tear.

 Another very simple and cost-effective method.
 You just need to paste masking tape (transparent) along the marked line, you want to cut.
 You have to paste both sides of the marked line.

 This is a cheap alternative for a splinter guard.
 After cutting plywood, remove the remaining masking tape.

 Knife to engrave the marked line:

 This is a totally manual method.
 Take a sharp knife (a similar sharpen tool can be used) and follow the marked line to etch.
 Make the marked line a little deep.
-If you are using a blade with downward teeth, then engrave at the downside and if it has an upward tooth, then engrave the top side.
+If you are using a blade with downward teeth, then engrave it at the downside and if it has an upward tooth, then engrave the top side.

 You are done.
 Now, you can use your jigsaw to start cutting.

 - There are huge chances of flying particles while cutting plywood.
 So, use eyewear and dust masks to protect from flying particles.

 - Don’t push the jigsaw hard.
 It can break blade teeth.